fengju514/Face-Pose-Net/README.md

 This page contains DCNN model and python code to robustly estimate 6 degrees of freedom, 3D face pose from an unconstrained image, without the use of face landmark detectors.
 The method is described in the paper:

 _F.
-Chang, A. Tran, T. Hassner, I. Masi, R. Nevatia, G. Medioni, "FacePoseNet: Making a Case for Landmark-Free Face Alignment", in arXiv, 2017_ [1].
+Chang, A. Tran, T. Hassner, I. Masi, R. Nevatia, G. Medioni, "FacePoseNet: Making a Case for Landmark-Free Face Alignment", in 7th IEEE International Workshop on Analysis and Modeling of Faces and Gestures, ICCV Workshops, 2017_ [1].

 This release bundles up our **FacePoseNet** (FPN) with the **Face Renderer** from Masi _et al._ [2,5], which is available separately from [this project page](https://github.com/iacopomasi/face_specific_augm).